Discontinuous Structural Transitions in Fluids with Competing Interactions: The 1D System: Exact Results

-Figure \ref{fig3}(\textbf{a}) shows the DOC line, loop, and arc for $\epsilon_1 / \epsilon_2 = 1$ [also displayed in Figure \ref{fig1}(\textbf{b})] and for $\epsilon_1 / \epsilon_2 = 0.5$.
+Figure \ref{fig3}{a} shows the DOC line, loop, and arc for $\epsilon_1 / \epsilon_2 = 1$ [also displayed in \mbox{Figure \ref{fig1}{b}}] and for $\epsilon_1 / \epsilon_2 = 0.5$.
 In the latter case, the loop expands and shifts up and to the left, while the arc moves downward.
-For a fluid with $\epsilon_1 = 0$ [Figure \ref{fig3}(\textbf{b})], the DOC line appears at a density below $\lambda_2^{-1}$, with the loop evolving into a lobe that emerges from the vertical axis at $\rho^* = 0$.
-In Figure \ref{fig3}(\textbf{c}), a short DOC line forms at zero density when $\epsilon_1 / \epsilon_2 = -0.5$, but it vanishes when $\epsilon_1 / \epsilon_2 = -1$.
-As $\epsilon_1 / \epsilon_2$ becomes increasingly negative, the DOC lobe progressively contracts, moving up and to the left until it eventually disappears (not shown).
+For a fluid with $\epsilon_1 = 0$ [Figure \ref{fig3}{b}], the DOC line appears at a density below $\lambda_2^{-1}$, with the loop evolving into a lobe that emerges from the vertical axis at $\rho^* = 0$.
+In Figure \ref{fig3}{c}, a short DOC line forms at very small densities when $\epsilon_1 / \epsilon_2 = -0.5$, but it vanishes when $\epsilon_1 / \epsilon_2 = -1$.
+As $\epsilon_1 / \epsilon_2$ becomes increasingly negative, we have observed that the DOC lobe progressively contracts, moving up and to the left until it eventually disappears.
 The insets in Figure \ref{fig3} show the oscillation frequency $\omega$ as a function of $T^*$ at selected values of density and the energy ratio $\epsilon_1 / \epsilon_2$.

+Since the smallest length scale of the problem is the hard core diameter $\sigma=1$, one might reasonably expect the angular frequency of the asymptotic oscillations to remain below $\omega \approx 2\pi$.
+However, as discussed earlier, within the loops and arcs, $\omega$ is distinctly larger than $2\pi$, indicating wavelengths significantly shorter than the hard core diameter [see the insets in Figures \ref{fig1}{a},{b} and \ref{fig2}{b},{d}, as well as the insets in Figure \ref{fig3}].
+This surprising phenomenon suggests the emergence of intricate, potentially novel mesoscopic ordering that warrants deeper investigation in future studies.